canonical/vanilla-framework/templates/docs/patterns/buttons.md

 ### Neutral

+<span class="p-label--deprecated">Deprecated</span>

-<span class="p-label--deprecated">Deprecated</span> Neutral button style provided by `p-button--neutral` is exactly the same as default `p-button` styling, so neutral variant is deprecated and will be removed in future version 3.0 of Vanilla.
+The neutral button style provided by `p-button--neutral` is exactly the same as default `p-button` styling, so neutral variant is deprecated and will be removed in future version 3.0 of Vanilla.
 Please use `p-button` instead.

 ### Base